To know how satisfied your customers are, you need them to tell you. The trouble is, customers aren’t playing ball with surveys any more.

 Why the one-question survey is so devastatingly effective

-From a business’s perspective, it doesn’t feel like a survey, especially when you no longer have to wrap the survey proposition up into an email, a set of complex radio buttons and drop downs, manage a survey platform, a thank you email and then figure out how to analyse and respond to data attached to multiple questions.
+From a business’s perspective, one-click doesn’t feel like a survey.
+Especially when you no longer have to wrap the survey proposition up into an email, a set of complex radio buttons and drop downs, manage a survey platform, a thank you email and then figure out how to analyse and respond to data attached to multiple questions.
 There isn’t the scope to invite departmental colleagues to butt-in and create a survey bandwagon either.

 And it doesn’t feel much like a survey for the customer… which is a good thing.
 As experiences go, it’s damn near effortless.
 Customers, who’ve become used to clicking like/dislike icons on everything from social media apps like Facebook to public forums like TripAdvisor, now have an outlet for their private feedback too.